Healthy Homes Assessment Crofton Downs

 building insulation inspection

-A warm dry home is a healthy house
+A comfortable, dry house is a healthy house

 Insulation Crofton Downs

-Insulation needs to meet the R-values of your area.
+Insulation needs to meet the R-values that are appropriate for your region.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Learn more about the Healthy Homes insulation quality.
+Find out all the details about the Healthy Homes insulation quality.

 Crofton Downs Moisture Ingress & Drainage

-See the full details of the Healthy Homes moisture ingress and drainage standard.
+See the full details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection